 Outstanding outcomes in infectious diseases

 Choosing where to bring your child for infectious diseases care is a major decision.
 You need all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.That’s why we share our outcomes with you.
 In medicine, “outcomes” measure the end results of a treatment.
 They’re an objective way of gauging how good a hospital is at treating your child’s condition.
-As you’ll see, the infectious diseases outcomes at Children’s Hospitals and Clinics of Minnesota are outstanding.
+As you’ll see, the infectious diseases outcomes at Children’s Minnesota are outstanding.

 The numbers below help show you how Children’s is delivering quality care.
 The categories are ones chosen by the Institute of Medicine as good measures of health care quality.